EpocDotFr/yatage/docs/player/running.rst

 If debug mode is enabled, debug actions are made available too (see :ref:`Debug mode` above).

-You can now continue to :doc:`playing`
+You can now continue to :doc:`playing`.